Home

 T.C.'s gang of feline friends is always there to help him with his tricks and scams.
 And to evade Officer Dibble.
 They are a loyal bunch indeed.
 Here's a little information on each member of the gang:

-Benny the Ball: Trusted and highly regarded by T.C. and the gang.
-He’s sweet, chubby, cute and good-natured.
+Benny the Ball: Trusted and highly regarded by T.C. and the gang, he’s sweet, chubby, cute and good-natured.
 He and T.C are very close friends.
 In the Spanish version he was named Benito Bodoque (Blob).

 Choo Choo: Always wearing his white turtleneck, Choo Choo is one of T.C.’s right-hand men.
 He was Cucho in the Spanish version.